ignaciotcrespo/frutilla/README.md

 # Frutilla
 Frutilla lets software development teams describe the tests in plain text, and link them to the specifications.

-I like the [Cucumber](https://cucumber.io/) way to describe tests using GIVEN + WHEN + THEN sentences, and I think JUnit needs something to help UT to be more descriptive.
+I like the [Cucumber](https://cucumber.io/) way to describe tests using *GIVEN + WHEN + THEN* sentences, and I think JUnit needs something to help UT to be more descriptive.
+Cucumber has a java API but I think it is very complex to use, linking sentences to java methods.
+Creating a UT should be a simple task.

 I will not enter in the discussion of UT must be self descriptive, etc. I really appreciate a javadoc in top of a UT describing what is being tested, you know exactly the use case in seconds.
 But the disadvantage of a javadoc is it cant be included in the .class file, so the descriptions are missing in test reports.